Lifetime of bimerons and antibimerons in two-dimensional magnets: RESULTS

 An important difference to the eigenvalue spectrum of skyrmions or antiskyrmions \cite{Malottki2019, goerzen2023lifetime, schrautzer2022effects} is the existence of a rotation, describing a rotation of the soliton by leaving the direction of the background unchanged, next to the usual rotation of helicity \cite{lin2016ginzburg}, which rotates all spins but leaves the meron centers unchanged.
-Consider the helicity operator $\mathrm{R}_{\Phi}$, which rotates all spins within the $m_{xy}$-plane, and the canting operator $\mathrm{R}_{\Theta}$, which mimics the magnetic field induced canting by $\Theta_{\text{FM}}$.
-It can be shown that both do not commute for $\Theta_{\text{FM}}>0$ (see Appendix C).
-As a consequence, their image spaces are entangled, so that a single degree of freedom is not sufficient to describe all rotated states for $B_z\leq B_z^{\text{sat}}$.
-However, since both the (anti-)bimeron and the corresponding SP in Fig.~\ref{fig:eigenvalue}(b),(d) exhibit a similar rotation mode, it has nearly no influence on the entropy in Eq.~(\ref{eq:entropy}).